 Our mobile phone analysis was performed using Comsearch's proprietary carrier database, which is derived from a variety of sources including the Federal Communications Commission (FCC).
 Since mobile phone market boundaries differ from service to service, we disaggregated the carriers' licensed areas down to the county level.
 Then we compiled a list of all mobile phone carriers in the main counties that intersect the area of interest.
-The area of interest was defined by the client and encompasses the planned turbine locations.
-A depiction of the wind project area and counties appears below.
+The area of interest (AOI) was defined by the client and encompasses the planned turbine locations.
+A depiction of the Project Area and counties appears below.

-Figure 1: Counties that intersect the Area of Interest
+Figure 1: Counties that intersect the AOI